War in the Age of Intelligent Machines

 War in the Age of Intelligent Machines (1991) is a book by Manuel DeLanda, in which he traces the history of warfare and the history of technology.

 It is influenced in part by Michel Foucault's Discipline and Punish (1978) and also reinterprets the concepts of war machines and the machinic phylum, introduced in Gilles Deleuze and Félix Guattari's A Thousand Plateaus (1980).
 Deleuze and Guattari appreciated Foucault's definition of philosophy as a "tool box" that was to encourage thinking about new ideas.
 They prepared the field for a re-appropriation of their concepts, for use in another context of the "same" concept, which they called "actualization".
-DeLanda drew on the concepts these authors put forth, to investigate the history of warfare and technology.
+DeLanda drew on the concepts proposed by these authors to investigate the history of warfare and technology.

-A social history of technology and of warfare

-DeLanda describes how social and economic formations influence war machines, i.e. the form of armies, in each historical period.
-He draws on chaos theory to show how the biosphere reaches singularities (or bifurcations) which mark self-organization thresholds where emergent properties are displayed and claims that the "mecanosphere", constituted by the machinic phylum, possesses similar qualities.
-He argues for example how a certain level of population growth may induce invasions and others may provoke wars.

-As a historian, DeLanda is indebted to the Annales School and the study of long-time historical phenomena, as opposed to human-scale phenomena.
-The next threshold point, or singularity, to be reached, according to DeLanda, is the point where man and machine cease to oppose themselves, becoming a war machine and when that war machine is crossed by the machinic phylum.
-It may result in erratic war machines that become nomads, because of a lack of political control.
-DeLanda writes: